 The concept proposal consists of Sections A and B1-4 of the full proposal (see below).
-Applicants will only complete the remaining sections of the full proposal if CDFA selects the concept proposal.
+All sections must be addressed in the submission.
+Applicants will only complete the remaining sections of the full proposal if CDFA selects their concept proposal.